Access Map: supported tokens & credential formats¶

 printf '%s' 'bkua_example...' > ./buildkite.token

-kingfisher access-map buildkite ./buildkite.token --json-out buildkite.access-map.json
+kingfisher access-map buildkite ./buildkite.token --format json > buildkite.access-map.json

 Notes (Buildkite)¶